-If you set the Mirror function to Center, the image will be flipped.
+If you turn the MIRROR function on, the image will be flipped.
 It is like the image in the mirror.
+The flip direction can be set to OFF, LEFT/RIGHT, UP/DOWN or CENTER.

 Video Standard

 You can set the Video Standard to 50hz(PAL) or 60hz(NTSC) according to the video system in your country.